Tulsa native Majeste Pearson is set to perform during the 71st Primetime Emmy Award celebrations this weekend.

 Pearson says Wonder's belief and support in her talents propelled her to success.
 She also credits Tulsa artists who have motivated and influenced her throughout her career.

-"I’m inspired by artists like Branjae, who I grew up watching and learning from," said Pearson.
+"I’m inspired by artists like Branjae, who I grew up watching and learning from," Pearson said.
 "She continues to be a force in this community and her star power has inspired me to be myself, be free, and be a powerful black voice in my community.
 She calls me Tulsa’s Whitney Houston!"

 Pearson also looks towards other notable and established Oklahoma artists in the music industry as a reminder to simply be herself.

-"Seeing Oklahoma stars like Kristen Chenowith rock the musical theatre world, Carrie Underwood conquer the country charts and Esther Dean rock it as a well known producer and song writer has taught me to stay true to my roots, and be proud of where I come from," said Pearson.
+"Seeing Oklahoma stars like Kristen Chenowith rock the musical theatre world, Carrie Underwood conquer the country charts and Esther Dean rock it as a well known producer and song writer has taught me to stay true to my roots, and be proud of where I come from," Pearson said.
 "I will continue to do just that through my music."

 Stay in touch with us anytime, anywhere.